Meet our Expert Contributors

 Are Online Degrees Respected?

 Employers are respecting online degrees more and more as the popularity of these programs continues to grow.
 Over 1600 colleges offer online degree programs, and this number continues to grow!
-A 2019 report by U.S. Department of Education found that even as college enrollment dropped, the number of students taking online courses rose by more than 5 percent.
+A 2019 report by the U.S. Department of Education's NCES found that even as college enrollment dropped, the number of students taking online courses rose by more than 5 percent.

-Employers have reported that it's less important whether an applicant earned a degree online or through traditional education, but more so what an applicant's degree is in as long as it's from an accredited institution.
-This includes both bachelor's and master's degrees from online schools!
+Employers have reported that it's less important whether an applicant earned a degree online or through traditional education.
+Instead, it's more important to look at the student's area of study and whether the school has accreditation.
+Online degrees awarded by non-profit, regionally accredited online schools provide a high level of confidence.
+This includes both bachelor's and master's degrees from accredited online schools!

 Which Online Colleges Are Accredited?